 Engaging stakeholders takes time and effort.
-Our approach included a multi-level interaction of the inner team with (external) stakeholders.
+Our approach included a multi-level interaction of the inner team (five members) with (external) stakeholders.
 Rules of engagement depended on the need and role/status, while carefully matching and balancing the interaction levels.
-Five team members engaged in "servicing" the stakeholders.
-There are some parallels with cooking a good meal when determining the extent to which a team member is engaging with stakeholders i.e. minister (spice/used rarely and in small portions), state secretary and director of directorate (main ingredients/constant interaction), heads of relevant sectors (special ingredient/use rarely).
+There are some parallels with cooking a good meal when determining the extent to which a team member is engaging with stakeholders, i.e. minister (spice -used rarely and in small portions), state secretary and director of directorate (main ingredients - constant interaction), heads of relevant sectors (special ingredient - use rarely).